wwsd/wwsd.github.io/_posts/2016-01-05-Persistent-Icinga2-Docker.md

 ### Monitoring Plugins

-You might notice some plugins missing in the form of error message search for stuff in `/usr/lib64/nagios/plugins`
+You might notice some plugins missing in the form of error messages of icinga searching for stuff in `/usr/lib64/nagios/plugins`

 CentOS and RHEL systems in particular only come with a dismal amount of plugins, so let's install the gold standard in terms of plugins download [here](https://www.monitoring-plugins.org/download.html), and then uncompress and install them